sangria-graphql/sangria-graphql.github.io/learn.md

 ## Authentication and Authorisation

 Even though sangria does not provide security primitives explicitly, it's pretty straightforward to implement it in different ways.
-It's pretty common requirement of modern web-application so this section was written to demonstrate several possible approaches of handling authentication and authorisation.
+It's a pretty common requirement of modern web-applications, so this section was written to demonstrate several possible approaches of handling authentication and authorisation.

 First let's define some basic infrastructure for this example: